stronnag/impload/README.md

 # Install

-From source: `go get github.com/stronnag/impload`
+From source: `go get github.com/stronnag/impload`, binaries endup in `go/bin`, source in `go/src/github.com/stronnag/impload`.
+Requires `go` and `git`.

-Binaries in the Release area (linux ia32/x86_64/arm7, Win32) as soon as stable enough
+Binaries in the Release area (linux ia32/x86_64/arm7, Win32) as soon as stable enough if you don't want it build it locally.

 # Examples